Water Data

 DEPTH TO GROUNDWATER is the distance from an established measuring point to the water level in a well measured in feet.

-MCD also collects data on groundwater quality, groundwater temperature, and surface water quality that is published in regular reports available at Water Research or by request.
+We also collect data on groundwater quality, groundwater temperature, and surface water quality that is published in reports and case studies.

-For more information, contact Mike Ekberg, manager of water resources monitoring and analysis through this form.
+For more information, contact Mike Ekberg, manager of water resources monitoring and analysis.